Learn About Newborn Hearing Screening:

 - Ask your baby’s medical provider or hospital of birth to provide you with their hearing results.

-- If your baby did not pass the hearing screen or you have any questions about their hearing, contact your baby’s medical provider or a hearing provider right away to schedule a follow-up appointment.
-Check for a hearing provider near you:
+- If you baby did not pass the hearing screen or you have any questions about their hearing, it is very important to contact your baby’s medical provider or a hearing provider right away to schedule a follow-up appointment.

 - Even if your baby passes the newborn hearing screen, their hearing can change.
 A baby can develop a hearing loss after birth because of middle ear infections or fluid in the middle ear.
 There are a number of risk indicators that may lead to a hearing loss in your baby.
 Family history or illness such as meningitis can also affect hearing.
 Your baby may need to have their hearing tested on a regular basis to monitor any changes in hearing levels.
 Please contact your baby's medical provider to determine if further testing is needed.